October 4-10, 2019

-Our NPCW celebration at UConn is recognized by a Governor’s Proclamation and participants are from the UConn schools of medicine, nursing, pharmacy, dental medicine and social work as well as Quinnipiac University Physician Assistant Program.
-The NPCW celebration begins with a health care banquet on Monday.
-Other events scheduled include a series of lunch hour seminars, community health fairs in locations across the state and a retreat in the Berkshires.
+NPCW participants are from the UConn Schools of Medicine, Nursing, Pharmacy, Dental Medicine and Social Work as well as Quinnipiac University Physician Assistant Program.
+The NPCW events scheduled for 2019 include a multi-campus Interprofessional Education (IPE) Deans’ Afternoon, a primary care banquet, a lunch and learn and several community-based clinical outreach activities throughout the week.
 These educational efforts expose future health care providers to the diversity and importance of primary care and the altruism and caring that are part and parcel of the health professions.

 Schedule of Events:

 - "Brushing Bunny" health education outreach activity: October 5, 2019

 - Parker Memorial Community Center Health Fair: October 5, 2019

 - Primary Care Week Banquet: October 7, 2019

 - Primary Care Progress Mentoring Luncheon: October 8, 2019